OS2G/constitution/constitution.md

 1. Non-profit

-    **RSO shall operate according to the rules and guidelines of a non-profit entity.
-No part of the organization's net earnings will inure to the benefit of individuals.
-The RSO must establish that it will not be organized or operated for the benefit of private interests, such as the creator or the creator's family, shareholders of the organization, other designated individuals, or persons controlled directly or indirectly by such private interests.
-The RSO shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purpose set forth in this document.**
+    **RSOs shall operate according to the rules and guidelines of a non-profit entity.
+No part of the organization’s net earnings will inure to the benefit of individuals.
+The RSO must establish that it will not be organized or operated for the benefit of private interests, such as the creator or the creator’s family, shareholders of the organization, other designated individuals, or persons controlled directly or indirectly by such private interests.
+The RSO shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purpose set forth in this document.
+The organization will not, as a substantial part of its activities, attempt to influence legislation (unless it elects to come under the provisions allowing certain lobbying expenditures) or participate to any extent in a political campaign for or against any candidate for public office.
+Notwithstanding any other provision of this constitution the RSO shall not carry on any other activities not permitted to be carried on by an organization exempt Federal Income Tax under Section 501 of the Internal Revenue Code of 1986 (or corresponding provision of any future United States Internal Revenue laws).
+Organizational monies will be handled by Student Organizational Financial Services, regardless of source.**

 2. Lobbying